berikv/berikv.github.io/_posts/repairs/2025-03-01-biljartcomputer.md

 A whole world I didn't even know exists!

 On to the repair.
-The micro USB port that powers the device ripped off.
+The micro USB port that powers the device has ripped off.

 That is not uncommon for USB powered devices.